Seal Our Fate

 "Seal Our Fate" is a song by Cuban-American singer and songwriter Gloria Estefan, taken from her second solo album, Into the Light (1991).
 The song was written by Estefan, and produced by her husband Emilio Estefan, Jr., Clay Ostwald, and Jorge Casas.
-It was released as the album's second single by Epic Records on March 18, 1991 in the UK and on April 16, 1991 worldwide.
+It was released as the album's second single by Epic Records on March 25, 1991.
 The 7-inch vinyl single in the UK was released as a "Limited Edition Tour Souvenir Pack" and the Latin American promo-single was released with the name of "Sella Nuestro Destino" that means the same in English, but the song was not in a Spanish version.
 Some remixes were made for the song, some of which were produced by John Hagg and Eric Schilling.

 Critical reception

 Matthew Hocter from Albumism chose "Seal Our Fate" as one of three singles, that "truly stand out" of the album.
-Larry Flick from Billboard described it as an "upbeat, philosophical pop/rocker", noting further that Estefan "works up a respectable sweat amid an aggressive, guitar-driven arrangement."
-The Daily Vault's Mark Millan called it a "so-so pop-rocker" and picked the song as one of three "real hits" of the album, with "Live for Loving You" and "Coming Out of the Dark".
-Mario Tarradell from Knight Ridder said the song is "a product of the accident", adding that Estefan "delivers her message — prepare for tomorrow because you never know what will happen next — with strong lyrics and a hard rock beat."
-A reviewer from People Magazine described it as "slightly funky".
+Larry Flick from Billboard magazine described it as an "upbeat, philosophical pop/rocker", noting further that Estefan "works up a respectable sweat amid an aggressive, guitar-driven arrangement."
+The Daily Vault's Mark Millan called it a "so-so pop-rocker" and named the song one of three "real hits" of the album, with "Live for Loving You" and "Coming Out of the Dark".
+Mario Tarradell from Knight Ridder felt the song is "a product of the accident", adding that Estefan "delivers her message — prepare for tomorrow because you never know what will happen next — with strong lyrics and a hard rock beat."
+David Quantick from NME complimented it as "absurdly catchy".
+People Magazine described it as "slightly funky".